maneatsbible/maneatsbible.github.io/catechism.md

 # Appendix B: Plainly Reading the Proof-Texts

-Here's where I'll attack false doctrines directly.
+Here's where we'll clear up the misreadings of false doctrines.